 Ondřej provides an enthusiastic and adventurous tour that you won’t forget!
 Be sure to tip him well at the end of the tour.
 The experience he provides is worth it!

-- Kristyna and Steve’s airline of choice: Lufthansa.
-Tip: We use a United Mileage credit card to build up points here in the states.
-Lufthansa is United’s international partner so every few years we fly to Czech for next to nothing.
-Specifically we like Lufthansa’s A380, A340 and 747 planes for the longest portion of travel.
+- My airline of choice: Lufthansa.
+Tip: I use a United Mileage credit card to build up points here in the states.
+Lufthansa is United’s international partner so every few years I fly to the Czech Republic for next to nothing.
+Specifically I like Lufthansa’s A380, A340 and 747 planes for the longest portion of travel.
 Tip: A340’s economy cabin has two seats on each side so if you are traveling as a couple you won’t need to worry about disturbing a stranger to get up and stretch or go to the bathroom.
 747s have 3 economy seats on each side but toward the very back there are some rows of only 2 seats on the sides.
 Don’t get the very last row because it does recline but not as much as the rest.
 A380’s economy seating is only 3 on each side throughout the whole length of the plane.
 Tip: Check out http://www.seatguru.com to find specific seating info on all your flights!

-- Prague has an international airport so if you are planning to see Prague and other cities in Western Czech, we recommend flying there.
+- Prague has an international airport so if you are planning to see Prague and other cities in Western Czech Republic, I recommend flying there.
 You can depart from major US cities such as San Francisco, Los Angeles, Denver, Houston, Chicago, New York and connect through Frankfurt or Munich.
 Then from there it’s a short connecting flight to Prague.

-- If you plan to see cities in Eastern Czech, we have found that flying into the airport in Vienna (Austria) is a wonderful option.
-Then it is a beautiful and short drive or bus route north into Czech.
+- If you plan to see cities in Eastern Czech Republic, I have found that flying into the airport in Vienna (Austria) is a wonderful option.
+Then it is a beautiful and short drive or bus route north into the Czech Republic.

 - The US dollar has historically been very strong against the Czech crown so if you are coming to visit from the states, your buying power will be nice, especially if you take the extra time to look for deals.